jm47895/EventListChallenge/README.md

 I would have added pagenation so as not to call the data all at once, allowing for better performance and lower aws costs.

 As far as UI, I would have added a detail webview that would open the link to the event webpage.
 I opted for just mimicing the function by showing a snack bar that shows the url to the event.
+I also would change the colors based on the company template.